Reviewed January 2024

 - The integrity, design and development of mandatory training activities should be assessed prior to learning being assigned in order to maximise engagement with the content, promote staff compliance and contribute towards the desired learning outcomes.

-- Individual registered health practitioners may choose to reflect and document completed mandatory training activities as part of their ongoing CPD requirements if the activity meets a relevant, identified learning goal.
+- Individual registered health practitioners may choose to reflect and document completed mandatory training activities as part of their ongoing CPD requirements if the activity meets a relevant, identified learning need and contains new learning.

 Frequency of mandatory training